DinhThanhPhongDo/dev-setup/README.md

 # Development Setup

-Setting up a new development environment on a newly installed Ubuntu distribution. **dev-setup** uses the `install.sh` script which will configure the following components automatically:
+Setting up a new development environment on a newly installed Debian / Ubuntu distribution. **dev-setup** uses the `setup.sh` script which will configure the following components automatically:

-- Install `ncdu`, `git`
+- Install `ncdu`, `git`, `tmux`
 - Set up `ssh` for git
 - Install `docker`